wakkihaya/neurotechjp/src/md/en/blog/ria-rustagi-neuphony.md

 &nbsp;

-Also, Ria told me, the meditations for the neurofeedback can be divided into four categories such as relaxed meditation, focus meditation, and **by looking at the type of the meditations as well as the EEG of the corresponding locations, they can provide neurofeedback for several different purposes, such as "improving concentration" and "reducing stress.**
+Also, Ria told me, the meditations for the neurofeedback can be divided into four categories such as relaxed meditation, focus meditation, and **by looking at the type of meditation as well as the EEG of the corresponding locations, since they can provide neurofeedback for several different purposes, such as "improving concentration" and "reducing stress.**

 &nbsp;